-Know and Help develop Help develop

-recognise coping skills coping new

-nicotine coping skills if

-withdrawal necessary

-symptoms

-(even while still

-smoking)

-Assess suitability Check on Check on
+Know and recognise nicotine withdrawal symptoms (even while still smoking) Help develop coping skills Help develop coping new coping skills if necessary Assess suitability for medication Check on medication Check on medication

-for medication medication medication

 When smokers go "cold turkey", most experience one or more nicotine withdrawal symptoms (refer to Table 1).
 These withdrawal symptoms are not "psychological"; they are physical and physiological.
 Nicotine withdrawal symptoms occur and are caused by sudden removal of nicotine from the increased number of nicotine receptor sites present in the smoker's brain.
 Patients should know the basic nicotine withdrawal symptoms (Table 1) and recognise when they experience them while they are still smoking.
 Present guidelines recommend that essentially all patients who smoke, and want to quit, should be prescribed at least one medication to treat nicotine dependence.
 In the counselling before the target quit date, smokers should be well-informed of any medication(s) that will be used to assist their quit attempt, and identify any side effects that may occur.
 The goal of effective pharmacotherapy is to completely suppress all of the physiologically caused nicotine withdrawal symptoms (Table 1), from the morning of the target quit date onwards.
 Failure to do so results in high relapse rates in tobacco-dependence: more than 40 percent relapse within seven days of a cold turkey quit attempt.